cerebral-legacy/cerebral-website/app/markdown/routing.md

 }
 ```

 The signature of a state change is the signal and the payload passed.
 We can bind this signature to a route.
 Lets imagine we have implemented our whole application and it works great, we just need to update the addressbar with a url representing the current state of the application.
+So let us also add a *homeOpened* signal so that we handle the root url as well.

 ```javascript